-EXILE is pleased to host an exhibition organized by →Clark House Initiative from Mumbai, India with works by Amol K Patil, Yogesh Barve, Sajan Mani, Ming Tiampo, and Nalini Ranjan Nirad.
+EXILE is pleased to host an intervention organized by Clark House Initiative from Mumbai, India with works by Amol K Patil, Yogesh Barve, Sajan Mani, Ming Tiampo, and Nalini Ranjan Nirad.

 An anonymously painted portrait of Mathilde Blühdorn bought at the Marche aux Puces de Marseille, reveals a little known Austrian royal called Mathilde Blühdorn who died not far away from Marseille at Saint-Raphael.
 Her portrait had become part of the detritus unwanted to descendants who must have sold her chateau or themselves died interstate.We at Clark House appropriated it for an exhibition after having bought it for five euros.
 Portraiture and its perspective cannot be claimed by South Asians as their own but was introduced to us by the colonizing British who established Art Schools such as the Sir JJ School of Art in Bombay in 1958, a year after the First Indian War for Independence in 1857.